leigler/coreinteraction-s18/contents/contents.md

 References:
 - [Eames leg splint](http://www.eamesoffice.com/the-work/leg-splint/), design and technology influencing multiple communities (military communities, families, and design communities)
 - [Center Jenny](https://vimeo.com/75735816) by Ryan Trecartin (focusing on recording devices and how they impact an individual&rsquo;s performance)

+### Assignment 3: Innovation and Invention, Pt.
+3 {iandi3}
+Based on feedback from class, choose one direction for your site.
+Continue to develop this site interaction, and begin to detail this interaction (either through hyperlinked pdfs, a coded prototype, or some sort of prototyping tool like Invision, Principle, or Adobe XD).

+Consider how you might best communicate this interaction to your audience for useful feedback.

 ## Lectures {lectures}